openshift/runbooks/alerts/cluster-network-operator/NoRunningOvnMaster.md

     oc -n openshift-network-operator get pods -l name=network-operator

-Verify the [CNO](https://github.com/openshift/cluster-network-operator/) is functioning without error by checking the operator Status.
+Verify the [CNO](https://github.com/openshift/cluster-network-operator/) is functioning without error by checking the operator Status:

-You can check the Status of the CNO directly using the following command:
+    oc get co network

+If the network is degraded, you can see the full error message by describing the object.
+Pay attention to any error message reported by Status Conditions of type
+Degraded:

     oc describe co network

-Pay attention to any error message reported by Status Conditions of type Degraded.

 Check the CNO logs for when it is reconciling the daemonset for ovnkube-master.